 What’s therapy all about?

-Therapy is different things to different people and also comes in different shapes and forms.
+Therapy means different things to different people and also comes in different shapes and forms.
 As psychologists, we are required to complete advanced university training as outlined by the Australian Health Practitioners Regulation Agency (AHPRA) and learn to use treatments that have been well tested by science for different conditions.
 Therapy is about treating various mental health disorders such as eating disorders, depression and anxiety, to name a few.

 However, the treatment of specific mental disorders is not all that therapy is about.
 Many people access therapy to work through life’s problems and stressors, as well as to gain a greater understanding of themselves and work through blocks that may be getting in the way of goal attainment or even relationships issues.
 Many people can benefit from an unbiased professional who is skilled in treating thoughts, feelings and behaviours.

 Do you need a referral to see a psychologist?